Area of Law: Family Law

 Rights common-law spouses do have

 Although there are some rights that married spouses have that common-law spouses do not have, common-law spouses do have some important rights under the law.
 These include

 When common-law spouses separate, they can deal with all the issues of their separation by entering into a formal separation agreement.
 This agreement can set out how property will be divided, who the children will live with and how much child support and spousal support will be paid.
 Although it is possible to write your own separation agreement, you should consult a lawyer to make sure that both you and your common-law spouse understand your legal rights.
 A lawyer can also make sure that your separation agreement is clear, complete and legally binding.

-Determining each common-law spouse’s rights and obligations upon break-up is complex.
-For legal advice and assistance regarding common-law relationships and other family law matters, contact our preferred Family Law Firms and see who’s right for you.
+For legal advice and assistance regarding common-law relationships and other family law matters, contact a family law lawyer.